EBART: Funding and construction

 Construction on the line began in early 2011.
-Funding for the Pittsburg station was secured in early 2015, and the station opened with the commencement of operations.
+Construction of the Railroad Avenue station in Pittsburg had been uncertain as planning and construction progressed but it was fully funded by the city in early 2015, and opened in 2018 along with the rest of the extension.

 Start of service

 Revenue service began on May 26, 2018.
 The new stations reached 7,441 daily customer entrances and exits within the first three workdays, while ridership and parking levels at the previous terminal, Pittsburg/Bay Point, declined.
 Its design and operation, the result of several compromises, were criticized by Streetsblog.